Who we are

 Personal information will not be sold to third parties, or provided to direct marketing companies or other such organisations without your permission.

-Personal information collected and/or processed by the University is held in accordance with the provisions of the Data Protection Act 1998.
+Personal information collected and/or processed by the University is held in accordance with the provisions of the GDPR and Data Protection Act 2018.

 When we share your information